Milton Bradley: The Milton Bradley Company

 While the structure of play in The Checkered Game of Life differed little from previous board games, Bradley's game embraced a radically different concept of success.
 Earlier games, such as the popular Mansion of Happiness created in Puritan Massachusetts, focused entirely on promoting moral virtue.
 Bradley defined success in secular business terms, depicting life as a quest for accomplishment with personal virtues as a means to that end.
 This complemented America's burgeoning fascination with obtaining wealth, and with "the causal relationship between character and wealth," in the years following the Civil War.
 The game—and later board games produced by the Milton Bradley Company—also fit the nation's increasing amount of leisure time, leading to great financial success for the company.

 From 1860 through the 20th century, the company he founded, Milton Bradley Company, dominated the production of American games, including The Game of Life, Easy Money, Candy Land, Operation, and Battleship.
 The company was a subsidiary of Pawtucket, Rhode Island–based firm Hasbro from acquisition in 1984 to shutdown in 1998.
 MB merged with Parker Brothers in 1998 to form Hasbro Games.
 The two became brands of Hasbro until 2009 when they were retired in favor of the parent company's name; the Milton Bradley name had been in use for 149 years.

 Late career

 Bradley published tracts and pamphlets on Friedrich Fröbel's kindergarten system.
 His company produced two magazines, Kindergarten News (later Kindergarten Review), and Work and Play.
 Neither was profitable, and Bradley's business partners withdrew their support, but Bradley persevered, publishing both magazines until the end of his life.
 His friend George Tapley bought out the partner's shares so that Bradley could continue manufacturing educational materials.

-By the 1890s, the Milton Bradley Company had introduced the first standardized watercolor sets, and educational games such as Bradley's Word Builder and Bradley's Sentence Builder.
+By the 1890s, the Milton Bradley Company had introduced the first standardized watercolor sets.
+Bradley based these materials on a six-spectrum color system.
+This color system included eighteen pure spectrum colors along with two systematic tints and shades, allowing colors to be reproduced with greater accuracy.
+As well as the watercolor sets, Bradley also established educational games such as Bradley's Word Builder and Bradley's Sentence Builder.
 Bradley was also the first to release crayon packages with standardized colors, a forerunner of the Binney & Smith company's Crayola crayons and Artista art supplies.
 Bradley's interest in art education also led him to produce a new color wheel and publish four books about teaching colors.